Hesperian Health Guides

 • Teach people how to practice safer sex to stop the spread of HIV.
 Safer sex is when no body fluids pass from one person to another during sex.

-• Educate people about the importance of using clean needles for injections.
+• Educate people about the importance of using sterilized needles for injections.
 In hospitals and health centers, make sure your needles come out of a sealed, sterile packet.
 Set up needle exchange programs for injection drug users in your community.

 Practice safer sex